Amaka-tech/Hotel-Revenue-Management-Analysis/README.md

 # Hotel-Revenue-Management-Analysis
-As a hypothetical BI Insights Manager,  my job is to create a deep-dive analysis report in Power BI about the Hotel Revenue Management of a fictional company named "Yusen logistics".
+As a hypothetical BI Insights Manager,  my job is to create a deep-dive analysis report in Power BI about the Hotel Revenue Management of a fictional company named "Yusen Logistics".

 ---